TrebledJ/trebledj.github.io/content/posts/programming/2022-08-09-aoc-2021-haskell-utils.md

 Convenience function for parsing a (possibly negative) integer.

 ### AOC-specific Utilities
-Some more utilties which I wrote solely for AOC.
+Some more utilities which I wrote solely for AOC.

 #### `defaultMain`
 ```haskell